pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 Web browsers do the same thing when they want to render a web page: they don't wait for one resource to arrive to fetch next one.
 A web scraper will not wait either to get one page to start fetching the next one.
-And in a JavaScript web application, you don't want to prevent scrolling or other actions from a user when making a request to the server.
+And in a JavaScript web application, different events can take a different amount of time to handle: you don't want to block scrolling events even when loading resources from the server.
 All those common use cases are said to be I/O bound, and you can take advantage of this to improve throughput: each request won't be faster than before, but all of them will finish much sooner.
+This is one way to achieve concurrency.

 The idea is simple enough.
 But how do we do it?